opentool-hub/opentool-util-daemon/README.md

 ```
 `event:DONE` closes the stream once the `.ots` artifact is stored under `~/.opentool/servers`.

+### POST /servers/pull?name=demo&tag=latest
+Downloads the named server from the Hub to a temporary `.ots`, emitting SSE events:
+- `START`: `{ "sizeByByte": 123456, "digest": "sha256:...", "pullInfoDto": {"name": "demo", "tag": "latest"} }`
+- `DATA`: `{ "percent": 42, "pullInfoDto": { ... } }` for progress updates.
+- `DONE`: echoes the `PullInfoDto` once the archive is fully downloaded.
+The daemon automatically imports the artifact into the local cache afterwards.

 ### POST /servers/{serverId}/tag?tag=stable
 Returns the tagged server DTO.
 If the tag already exists for the same internal build, the existing record is reused.